Regularity for elliptic pairs over C[[h]]: Abstract

 \section{Abstract}

-We extend the results of Schapira and Schneiders~\cite{ScS} on relative regularity and finiteness of elliptic pairs to the framework of $\shd[[\hbar]]$-modules and $\R$-constructible sheaves of $\C[[\h]]$-modules.
-We also construct a relative duality morphism for elliptic pairs in the smooth case and we prove that it is an isomorphism if the elliptic pair satisfies the finiteness criteria.
+We extend the results of Schapira and Schneiders~\cite{ScS} on relative regularity, finiteness and duality (in the smooth case) of elliptic pairs to the framework of $\shd[[\hbar]]$-modules and constructible sheaves of $\C[[\h]]$-modules.